iNextrix/ASTPP/doc/Modules/accounts.rst

 ASTPP have different types accounts based on their roles and responsibility.
 They are as below,

 - **Customers / Providers**
- - We consider customers as (Originator) and providers as (Terminator + Originator) and will be able to do various operations like as below,
+ - We consider **Customers as (Originator)** and **Providers as (Terminator + Originator)** and will be able to do various operations like as below,

+     1. Dashboard access
+     2. Profile management
-     1. Purchase DIDs & configure it
+     3. Purchase DIDs & configure it
-     2. Recharge account
+     4. Recharge account
-     3. Create own SIP Devices
+     5. Create own SIP Devices
+     6. Manage IP Settings (If permission given by admin)
-     4. Manage own caller ids
+     6. Manage own caller ids
-     5. Invoices
+     7. Invoices
-     6. Check their CDRs
+     8. Check their own CDRS
+     9. Outbound CDRS **(Only to Providers)**